 Hunt: Showdown is a multi-faceted game that blends PvE objectives into a PvP game.
 At the game’s core, the main objective is to find three clues to help you track down a boss monster.
 The bosses all have their own distinct strengths, weaknesses, and quirks.
 We’ll outline some great Hunt: Showdown tips and tactics for taking on each boss monster in the game.

-Every Hunt: Showdown boss will go into a Frenzy state when taking too much damage – typically 1/4 of their health.
+Every Hunt: Showdown boss will go into a Frenzy state when taking 25% of their total health in damage.
 An audible queue, like a loud shriek, will tell players when the boss goes into a Frenzy.
-This causes the boss to take reduced damage and deploy their own unique tactic for roughly 30 seconds.
+This causes the boss to take reduced damage and change up their behavior – usually becoming more aggressive – for roughly 30 seconds.

 The Butcher is a hulking monstrosity of a boss with a severed animal’s head on its shoulders.
-The Butcher deals heavy melee damage with his large hook for a weapon.
-It can also throw the occasional flaming projectile to flush you out of your hiding hole.
-Worse yet, the Butcher’s lair often has explosive barrels lying around, and he has the unnerving tendency to “accidentally” detonate them while you’re near by.
+The Butcher deals heavy melee damage with his large hook and sets targets on fire.
+It can also throw the occasional flaming projectile to flush out slippery hunters.
+Worse yet, the Butcher’s lair often has explosive barrels lying around, and he has the unnerving tendency to accidentally detonate them while you’re near by.

 This boss is very vulnerable to rending damage and somewhat vulnerable to poison, but immune to fire.
-Choke bombs can disable its ranged attack temporarily, or be set as an auto-extinguish station for the player.
+Choke bombs can extinguish its hook temporarily, or be set as an auto-extinguish station for the player.
 If you have one of these in your loadout, you are set.

 When you have the Butcher downed, beware of its final swing attack.
 Getting dropped by the Butcher’s Hail Mary hook is the worst way to end this fight.
 Wait until it actually keels over before you go to banish it.